 In a nutshell, product readiness is how ready a product is for the next step in a process.
-The ultimate step would be unleashing the product for selling.
-For example, in a new product introduction process (NPI), you have to assess how ready the product is on various levels.
+The final step would be unleashing the product for selling.
+For example, in a new product introduction (NPI) process, you have to assess how ready the product is on various levels.
 Is the design ready?
 Are the parts all available?
 Is the implementation straightforward?
 Is the product usable?

 Are you ready to launch products on Shopify?

 On Shopify, all the behind-the-scenes work is already set.
 Despite this, your checklist may still be lengthy.
 Before launching your Shopify products, you might have to do some of the following tasks:

 - Coordinate a marketing plan

 The tasks don’t end there.
 After you’ve checked off all the necessary items, it would be blasphemous not to go back and reassess.
 The smallest mistakes or mishaps can lead to a lot of detrimental effects on your store.